adam-0505/func_testing/README.md

 # Project Description
 This is a test project to learn about test automation.

-The used technologies are Python and pytest
+The used technologies are Python and pytest.

 # Functions (main.py)
 - average: calculates the average of a list of values